tylerFowler/delvejs/README.md

 Delvejs
 ========================

 Provides a Node.js interface with a Delve debugger server using it's JSON-RPC API.
 Note that this library does *not* handle creating a delve process and managing it, only connecting to an existing server.
+Though this means that this can be used to attach to debug sessions over a network.

 ## Usage